fiji/fiji/README.md

 ### Memory Issues

 If Fiji crashes or freezes due to insufficient memory, try increasing the maximum memory allocation.
-You can do this by launching Fiji with this example command, which increases the maximum memory usage to 2048 MB.:
+Here is an example command you can follow when launching Fiji, which increases the maximum memory usage to 2048 MB.:

 	$ ./ImageJ-linux32 -Xmx2048m --